Bethany Allen-Ebrahimian, Founding President, ICJA

 Matt Schiavenza, Founding Vice President, ICJA

 Matt Schiavenza is the senior content manager at Asia Society, where he oversees all editorial content for the organization's global and New York websites.
 He is a contributor to The Atlantic, where he previously served as editor of the China Channel, and has published articles in The New Republic, Fortune, the Daily Beast and other publications.
 From 2004 to 2010, he lived in three cities across China and worked as a research analyst, teacher and freelance writer.
 Matt has a Masters in International Affairs from Columbia University and a B.A. from University of California, San Diego.

-Zhaoyin Feng, Awards Contest Assistant, ICJA
+Zhaoyin Feng, Awards Contest Reviewer, ICJA

 Zhaoyin Feng is the U.S. Correspondent of Initium Media, a Hong Kong-based online media focusing on in-depth investigative journalism.
 She previously worked as the DC reporter of World Journal, the largest Chinese-language newspaper in the U.S. She is also the Chinese language consultant of House of Cards Season 5.
 Born and raised Guangzhou, Zhaoyin received education in China, Taiwan, Italy and the U.S. She holds an M.A. in International Relations and International Economics from School of Advanced International Studies (SAIS), the Johns Hopkins University.

-Kecheng Fang, Awards Contest Assistant, ICJA
+Kecheng Fang, Awards Contest Reviewer, ICJA

-Melissa Chan, Awards Contest Assistant, ICJA
+Melissa Chan, Awards Contest Reviewer, ICJA

 Shannon Tiezzi, Founding Vice President, ICJA